 New Year’s Eve, my friends and I headed to a house party on Capitol Hill.
 Since we were all going to be enjoying our fair share of champagne, we decided to rely on taxis as our main transportation.
 Taxis were the best option, especially since the house we were going to was not accessible by Metro (not to mention ridiculous gusting winds and freezing temps).
 We were able to miraculously snag a Red Top Cab on our way to our house party, and decided to call Washington Regional Alcohol Program’s SoberRide to catch a safe (and free!) ride home.

-For those of you unfamiliar with SoberRide, the program is aimed to reduce drunk driving in the DC area.
+For those of you unfamiliar with SoberRide, the program is aimed to reduce dui las vegas cases in the area.
 SoberRide provides free taxi rides (up to a $50 fare) to people 21 and over.
 This is a truly fantastic idea.
 Plus, from what I understand, they have the ability to act as a switchboard, and can direct you to a taxi company with availability.
 Continue reading →

 Remember animated tunnel ads and how cool and innnovative it was to have moving pictures advertising stuff to you in Metro tunnels?
 I wonder why lately there hasn’t been a tunnel ad movie between Metro Center and Gallery Place?
 Are there just no clients?
 Was it because the novelty of it all just wasn’t enough to salvage Day Break and Speed Racer?